History of deaf education in Africa: Nigeria

 Deaf education was first introduced by Andrew Foster in 1957, there was no deaf education or organizations prior to that.
 He introduced Ghanaian Sign Language, a dialect of ASL.
 In 1960 Nigerian Sign Language was introduced, also as dialect of ASL and it is the national sign language of Nigeria.

 Local sign languages existed prior to these introduced languages, such as Bura Sign Language which is used by the Bura people in a very remote area.

 Chadian teachers for the deaf are trained in Nigeria.
 There are deaf schools in N’Djamena, Sarh, and Moundou.

 South Africa

-As early as 1863, Irish nuns taught the deaf Irish Sign Language in South Africa.
+Deaf education in South Africa began in the late 19th century with missionary-run schools, such as the establishment of St. Vincent's School for the Deaf in Johannesburg in 1934, which primarily used oralist methods.
+However, the introduction of South African Sign Language (SASL) in education was only formally recognized after the end of apartheid in 1994, marking a shift towards inclusive and bilingual approaches.

 Tunisia

 The January 2012 Tunisian Revolution had positive results for the deaf population of Tunisia.
 Deaf people were allowed to vote for the first time in 50 years.
-And studies of Italian Sign Language.
+There are also studies in Italian Sign Language.